The Growing Role of Hyper-Automation

 |Scope||Is conducted from one platform||Is an ecosystem of platforms, systems, and technologies|

 Driving digital transformation and innovation

-The typical time span for fully-fledged digital transformation generally takes around 3-4 years.
-However, with technological disruptions happening on a day-to-day basis, time to market and customer-centricity have become key components for undertaking any digital transformation program.
+The typical period for fully-fledged digital transformation generally takes around 3-4 years.
+However, with technological disruptions happening daily, time to market and customer-centricity have become key components for undertaking any digital transformation program.

 Indeed, Dipanshu tells me that Hyper-Automation, with its end goal of pushing boundaries of automation (RPA average ~ 30-40%) to almost 70-80% across most of the business processes, can help manage cost while a fully-fledged digital transformation program is going on, which requires significant investment.

-According to an Everest report, published in 2018, the combination of Lean and RPA approaches improves average productivity improvement (over baseline) from 60-70% (Lean only approach) to 400-800%.
-Hence, going full hog on hyper-automation can take this baseline number even higher, which explains the need for leaders to adopt hyper-automation aggressively not only to address cost but also substantially improve efficiency.
+According to an Everest report published in 2018, the combination of Lean and RPA approaches improves average productivity improvement (over baseline) from 60-70% (Lean-only approach) to 400-800%.
+Hence, going full hog on hyper-automation can take this baseline number even higher, which explains the need for leaders to adopt hyper-automation aggressively to address cost and substantially improve efficiency.

-Moreover, Renish adds that Hyper-automation results in the creation of a dual twin of the organization (DTO).
+Moreover, Renish adds that Hyper-automation creates a dual twin of the organization (DTO).

 Therefore, Hyper-automation can:

-- Reduce lead time by completing tasks in a short period of time.
+- Reduce lead time by completing tasks in a short period.

 - Free top management who can focus on strategies formation

 - Fetch great revenue by decreasing the cost